umd-lib/migration-utils/src/test/resources/migration/export/fedora2/README.md

 ## inputs

-The "inputs" subdirectory contains the files that are used as inputs into the "export" action.
+The "inputs" subdirectory contains the files that are used as inputs for the "export" action.

-These inputs were taken from the `/processing/processing/fedora2` of the `libdpiprocessing.lib.umd.edu` server.
+These inputs were taken from the `libdpiprocessing.lib.umd.edu` server.

-The `filter.json` file was taken from the `/processing/processing/fedora2/exports/all` directory and simplified to only a handful of entries.
+The `inputs/filter.json` file was taken from the `/processing/processing/fedora2/exports/all` directory and simplified to only a handful of entries.

-The "object" files associated with the entries in the `filter.json` file were then places in the `objects` subdirectory.
+The `inputs/objects` directory contains a the object files associated with the entries in the "filter.json" file.

 ## expected